by Karel Kilimnik

 As the lame-duck SRC limps towards the finish line, millions of taxpayer dollars continue to flow into the pockets of private vendors.
 Case in point: Carnegie Learning contract to provide “ professional development services to approximately 1500 K-8 Algebra I teachers in support of the District’s annual summer mathematics initiative” received another $3 million at the March 15 SRC meeting (B-3).
 Carnegie has pocketed $15 million from District contracts over the past two years.
 Carnegie has little investment in public schools other than increasing their own corporate footprint.
 Why can’t those funds be used to hire experienced Math teachers and coaches who work for the district and know the students, the schools and the curriculum?

 Vacant school buildings are being sold for pennies on the dollar and converted to marketplace housing.
 Despite community efforts, Ada Lewis Middle School, once the largest middle school in the city, was closed almost twenty years ago; the District allowed it to become a neighborhood eyesore.
-Developers eye school buildings as potential profitable housing projects. “residential and mixed-use development”.that the developer added a contingency clause to the sale of this property for rezoning to include
+Developers eye school buildings as potential profitable housing projects.
+At the March 15 SRC meeting, it was revealed (Resolution A-10) that the developer added a contingency clause to the sale of this property for rezoning to include “residential and mixed-use development”.

 SRC to Vote on Charter Do-Overs